EraCoSysMed-INSPIRATION/INSPIRATION_DDGI_obsdata_db/README.md

 # Input validation

-For the full documentation of the user input validation [click here](./docs/validation/README.md).
+For the full documentation of the user input validation [start here](./docs/validation/_profile.md).

 # Running the database locally